kads1024/kads1024/README.md

 ## 🎮 Selected Work

 <!-- =====================================================================
-     TODO — THIS IS THE MOST IMPORTANT SECTION ON THE PAGE.
+     TODO: THIS IS THE MOST IMPORTANT SECTION ON THE PAGE.
      A hiring manager decides here.
 Rules:
        1. Add a GIF for each.
 Motion beats text every single time.
        2. Lead with the ENGINEERING problem, not the genre or story.